 Considered by many to be the most exciting performance venue in Dayton, The Loft Theatre is home to The Human Race Theatre Company.
 It is located on the third floor of the Metropolitan Arts Center.

-In 1991, the Arts Center Foundation completed the renovation of the former Metropolitan Department Store into the Metropolitan Arts Center, a contemporary building that now houses many of Dayton’s most energetic and innovative organizations, such as The Human Race Theatre Company, Cityfolk and The Muse Machine.
+In 1991, the Arts Center Foundation completed the renovation of the former Metropolitan Department Store into the Metropolitan Arts Center, a contemporary building that now houses some of Dayton’s most energetic and innovative organizations.
 In addition to providing office and rehearsal spaces for these organizations, the Metropolitan Arts Center also serves as home to Dayton Public Radio WDPR-FM 88.1.

 Take a virtual tour of The Loft Theatre below!